naofireblade/homebridge-weather-plus/README.md

 ## Current Observations

 The following current observation values can be displayed and used in HomeKit rules.
-Use a 3rd party App like Elgato Eve to see all values.
+Use a 3rd party App like Elgato Eve to see all values, translations and some nice icons.

 - Temperature
 - Air Pressure